AtosiDas/PRODIGY_WD_03/README.md

-## This is my portfolio.
+## This is Tic-Tac-Toe game.
-I upload my portfolio on Netlify.
+I upload this game on Netlify.
 You can check this using the link https://tic-tac-toe-atosi.netlify.app/

 Thank you...

-## If you like my portfolio, please give a STAR.
+## If you like the game, please give a STAR.